 The student must always be reachable during usual extended work and on-call hours, and if in a clinical setting, the student should respond within 15 minutes.
 Most students opt to provide their mobile number for texts; however, the pager and/or voice capability of the cell phone must be functional and available i.e., on the student's person for calls/pages daily.
 Not responding to calls or pages will be viewed as a deficit in interpersonal skills and communication, as well as professionalism.
-Students who opt to not provide cell phone numbers can request a pager from the director of student affairs at least three weeks prior to starting electives.
-A pager will be assigned to the student and must be returned prior to their commencement from the College.
+Students who are unable or unwilling to utilize their personal mobile device while in their clinical rotation should reach out to the Associate Dean of Student Affairs to discuss alternatives.